project-rhex/simple-user-repository/README.md

 Build & Implementation Notes
 ============================

+* Do not build with Java 7, it will not work properly

 * You will need to link in OpenID-Connect-Java-Spring-Server manually if you are not a committer using the https:// read only link rather than using the automatic git submodule handling.
 See github for the latest link.
 You can still use the automatic git submodule update --init behavior inside of OpenID-Connect.. to initialize the spring module inside of the